Corals require the following to survive in their environment.

 - Clean Water: Corals are sensitive to pollution and sediments.
 Sediments can settle on coral, blocking out sunlight and smothering coral polyps.
 Pollution from sewage and fertilizers increases nutrient levels in the water, harming corals.
 When there are too many nutrients in the water, the ecological balance of the coral community is altered.

 - Salt Water: Corals need salt water to survive and require a certain balance in the ratio of salt to water.
-This is why corals do not live in areas where rivers drain fresh water into them.
+This is why corals do not live in areas where rivers drain freshwater into the ocean.